xwiki-labs/eesc-xwiki/eesc-xwiki-distribution/README.md

 mind the value for AJP since it's needed for Apache configuration (see next step).

+The `<Server>` element have also a port.
+You may change it if you run multiple instances of Tomcat.

 You should also add `URIEncoding="UTF-8"` to all the `<Connector>` elements.

 ## Working with Apache